-The Sacramento City Unified School District (the "District"), located in Sacramento County, California (the "County"), is the 13th largest school district in the State of California (the "State") as measured by student enrollment.
+The District, located in Sacramento County, California (the "County"), is the 13th largest school district in the State of California (the "State") as measured by student enrollment.
 The District provides educational services to the residents in and around the City of Sacramento (the "City"), the State capital.
-The District operates under the jurisdiction of the Superintendent of Schools of Sacramento County.
-See "THE BONDS-Authority for Issuance; Purpose" in the Official Statement.
-The District's estimated average daily attendance for fiscal year 2016-17 is 38,783 students and the District's 2016-17 general fund expenditures are projected at approximately \$511.6 million.
+The District operates under the jurisdiction of the Superintendent of Schools of the County.
+See "THE BONDS - Authority for Issuance; Purpose" herein.
+The District's average daily attendance for fiscal year 2019-20 is budgeted at 38,417 students and the District's 2019-20 general fund expenditures are projected at approximately \$533.0 million.

-The District operates 40 elementary schools for grades K-6, eight K-8 schools, six middle schools for grades 7-8, one 7-9 school, one 7-12 school, seven comprehensive high schools for grades 9-12, five alternative education centers, two special education centers, two adult education centers, 14 charter schools (including five dependent charter schools) and 44 children's centers/preschools serving infants through age 12.
-The District's estimated enrollment for fiscal year 2016-17, including charter schools in the District, is approximately 41,076 students.
-For fiscal year 2016-17, the District projects to employ approximately 3,622 FTE employees, which includes 2,183 certificated (credentialed teaching) employees, 1,188 FTE classified (noninstructional) employees, and 251 supervisory/other personnel.
+[The District operates 41 elementary schools for grades K-6, eight K-8 schools, six middle schools for grades 7-8, one 7-11 school, one 7-12 school, seven comprehensive high schools for grades 9-12, five alternative education centers, two special education centers, two adult education centers, 14 charter schools (including five dependent charter schools) and 44 children's centers/preschools serving infants through age 12.]
+The District's estimated enrollment for fiscal year 2019-20, including charter schools in the District, is approximately 40,235 students.
+For fiscal year 2019-20, the District budgets to employ approximately 3,671.9 FTE employees, which includes 2,187.7 certificated (credentialed teaching) employees, 1,219.9 FTE classified (noninstructional) employees, and 264.3 supervisory/other personnel.

-The District is governed by a Board of Education (the "Board of Education") consisting of seven members and one student member, who has an advisory vote.
+The District is governed by a Board of Education (the "Board") consisting of seven members and one student member, who has an advisory vote.
 The regular members are elected to staggered four-year terms every two years, alternating between three and four available positions.
-Beginning in 2008, board member elections are no longer held District-wide, but instead are held among voters who reside in each of seven trustee areas.
+Beginning in 2008, Board member elections are held among voters who reside in each of seven trustee areas.